 We rented a tiny, one-room furnished apartment on upper Riverside Drive, beyond the fashionable zones, bordering on grimy, noisy side streets.
 But we had an income; Vene quickly landed a job as editorial assistant at Mademoiselle Magazine.
 Her boss from the Hamid group, Bill Rolley, knew someone on the staff, high enough up to have influence.
 It wasn’t a major job, but she was thrilled, always hoping to be a writer on the staff of a major magazine.

-This station, perched high up in a mid-town skyscraper had gleaming offices, subdued lighting, glass everywhere and pictures of the d.j. stars lining the hallways: Willliam B. Williams, Lonnie Starr, “Jazzbo” Collins.
-Olds came to greet me in the lobby, dressed in a crisp white shirt within an expensive looking suit, and gleaming black shoes which made no sound as we walked down a corridor to his office.
-I felt out of that league, a 25 year-old kid among adults in the big time real world.
+This station, perched high up in a mid-town skyscraper, had gleaming offices, subdued lighting, glass everywhere, and pictures of the d.j. stars lining the hallways: William B. Williams, Lonnie Starr, “Jazzbo” Collins.
+Olds came to greet me in the lobby, dressed in a crisp white shirt within an expensive- looking suit, and gleaming black shoes which made no sound as we walked down a corridor to his office.
+I felt out of that league, a 25-year-old kid among adults in the big time real world.
 It seemed impossible that I’d ever be part of that monument.

-We entered the giant record library where Mark told the librarian that I could take as many as ten LPS for an hour or so.
+We entered the giant record library where Mark told the librarian that I could take as many as 10 LPs for an hour or so.
 Then we walked along another corridor to a small studio.
-It had two turntables, a mike and a console.
+It had two turntables, a mike, and a console.
 Mark handed me a sheaf of written commercials and told me to put together a show anyway I wanted.
 And when I was ready, he’d have an engineer, across a glass window, tape the whole thing.
 Mark said he might listen while it was happening, if he had the time.

 When I finished, Mark came into the small studio.
 “That was great!” he said.
 “You sound really good.
 I think I may be able to find something for you.
 We have an affiliate in Cleveland.
-I can get put you in touch with the program director and send him this tape.
+I can put you in touch with the program director and send him this tape.
 I think they’re looking for someone.”

 I guess he didn’t know that that was business as usual.
 Changes in ownership are as common as changes in format in radio, although both occurred together that time.